»Drawing II«

 Learning by looking closely will be essential part of this course.
 How does the surface of an object look like ?
 Where is light and where is shadow ?
 How can I manage to materialise my perception by pencil on the paper ?
 At the same time, we want to deal with simplification and abstraction and practise all this in various tasks.

-Participation in the exercises and presentation of the summer semester exercises on June 2nd, 2025 and final submission of all summer and winter term drawings on July 28th, 2025
+Participation in the exercises and presentation of the summer semester exercises on June 1st, 2026 (interim presentation) and June 29th, 2026 (final presentation) and final submission of all summer and winter term drawings on July 13th, 2026

 - Successful completion of the sub-modules in the winter and summer semesters is a prerequisite for passing the overall module 15-21-0413 Design I – Drawing – (registration for exam via TUCaN is mandatory)